Lariatch/Music-Markers/README.md

 Beats per measure.

 #### Denominator
 Length of a beat.
-Currently this is locked to quarter notes.
-Changing this value does nothing at the moment.
+A value of 8 sets the length to 8th notes, 16 = 16th notes etc

 ### Frame Range:
 This will determine the range of the timeline to set markers in.
 If they are set to 0 the blend files timeline range is used.